-Deferred outflows of resources represent the consumption of resources applicable to future periods.
+Deferred outflows of resources represent the consumption of the District's net position that is applicable to a future reporting period.

 10. Compensated Absences

 District employees have a vested interest in accrued vacation time.
 All vacation hours will eventually be either used or paid to the employee by the District.
 Employees accrue vacation on a monthly basis.
 The normal situation is that the employees earn and use their current vacation hours with a small portion being accrued or unused each year; as this occurs, the District acquires a future obligation to pay for these unused hours and accrues the liability for such accumulated and unpaid vacation.